Stellacore/peridetic/README.md

-Peridetic algorithms utilize a simple, fast and precise direct iterative approach followed by the use of two trig function evaluations (of std::atan2()) used to express the solution in angular units to return the longitude/parallel coordinates as angle values.
+Peridetic algorithms utilize a simple, fast and precise direct iterative approach followed by the use of two trig function evaluations (of std::atan2()) that are used to express the solution in angular units for return of longitude/parallel coordinates as conventional angle values.

 The XYZ from LPA algorithm utilizes a single std::sqrt() call.

-The mathematical formula and algorithm detail is described in:
+The mathematical formulae and algorithm detail is described in:

 * PerideticMath.{lyx,pdf} -- TODO